hidecode221b/EPICS/README.md

 # EPICS development project based on BL3.2U

-This repo will develop EPICS information used at the beamline BL3.2U in SLRI.
+## Background

+EPICS is widely used in the monitoring and control system in the large facility, because it is scalable to implement the devices over the network, user-friendly to code the scripts interfaced with RS232/485, stable to run the long-term operation in LINUX at low cost, and reliable to streamline the monitoring and operation among the instruments.
+This repo will collect EPICS information used at the beamline BL3.2U in SLRI as a first protype model.

 ## Introduction